s3804220/SEPT-Group1/README.md

 > * Password: 123

 *NOTE: The second ADMIN account is the only account with a real, working email.
 If you want to test the email notifications (when placing an order, or whenever the order status is changed), please use that account.
-You can also register a new account with your own email (a temporary mail, GMail, or any email you have access to), and the notifications for the orders will be sent to your own email.*
+If you do not want to use our email, you can register a new account with your own email (a temporary mail, GMail, or any email you have access to), and the notifications for the orders will be sent to your own email.*

-`Google credentials for the email - you can login to GMail and check the mailbox to see if emails are sent:`
+`Google credentials for our email - you can login to GMail and check the mailbox to see if emails are sent:`
 > * Email: cakeorder.user@gmail.com
 > * Password: G1@cOsc21O1&